smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/Postgres/docs/BUILD.md

 * &lt;user login&gt; - Your user login.
 This must be in lowercase and without spaces.
 The username (TESTUSER) may be set in Makefile.local
 * notarifuser  - A security test user

-The password for all users must be set in your local .pgpass/pgpass.conf files (see Postgres documentation for its location on various OS).
+The password for all users must be set in your local .pgpass/pgpass.conf files.
+See [Postgres documentation](https://www.postgresql.org/docs/9.6/static/libpq-pgpass.html) for its location on various ports.
 The postgres user password must be correct in the .pgpass/pgpass.conf file and in Makefile.local or you will be locked out of postgres.
 The accounts apart from postgres are created by *db_create.sql*.